Yes, you should.

 Everything can fail, including the online service.
-Backing up isn’t as much about which backup technology you choose as it is about having multiple copies.
+Backing up isn’t as much about which backup technology you choose as it is about having multiple copies of your data.

 Become a Patron of Ask Leo! and go ad-free!